 'Justice and governance cuts across all sectors and policy areas and is at the heart of societies’ pursuit of sustainability.
 By engaging in internationally-recognised, theoretically-informed, and practically-relevant research, our aim is to raise critical questions about and seek innovative answers to: how justice is understood, pursued, and practised in environmental governance, and how alternative forms and scales of governance affect the pursuit of sustainability.'

-For further information on each sub-theme please see:
+For further information on each aspect please see:

 Study commissioned by Newcastle City Council and funded by the Institute for Local Governance to inform the work of Newcastle City Council's Fairness Commission.
 Report written by Simon Davoudi and Elizabeth Brooks.